zephyrproject-rtos/zephyr/boards/arm/nrf9160dk_nrf9160/doc/index.rst

 +-----------+------------+----------------------+

 Other hardware features are not supported by the Zephyr kernel.
-See `nRF91 DK website`_ and `Nordic Semiconductor Infocenter`_
+See `nRF9160 DK website`_ and `Nordic Semiconductor Infocenter`_
-for a complete list of nRF9160 Development Kit board hardware features.
+for a complete list of nRF9160 DK board hardware features.

 Connections and IOs
 ===================